Monitor Connect services

 • Insights - Provides integration traces and metrics.

-• Identity + Identity Reconcilers - Manage flow access and enforce flow access authentication.
+• Identity and Identity Reconcilers - Manage flow access and enforce flow access authentication.

 • Resource Registry - Stores and serves integration resources such as secrets, schemas, and dynamic tables.